 Yahn was married to the former Lindsey Sun on August 4, 2012 in Buffalo, New York.

 Kyle enters his third season with the men's basketball team.
 Prior to his current position, Thoms was the Vice President of Sales for the Fort Wayne Mad Ants which is a NBA D-League basketball franchise in Fort Wayne, IN.
 His position with the Mad Ants was a result of a successful internship he completed while a student in CUAA’s Haab School of Business and Management.
 Thoms is a 2008 graduate of Concordia University - Ann Arbor and was a four year member of the men’s basketball team while being named team captain his final two years.
 Thoms led the men's team to consecutive winning seasons and back to back Concordia Invitational Tournament Championships in 05-06 and 06-07.
 He was also Concordia’s representative for the WHAC Champions of Character three years in a row.

 In July, Thoms joined CUAA’s Undergraduate Admission’s staff as an Admission Counselor.
 He works with high school students on the east side of the state and also Indiana.
 He is currently enrolled in Concordia University - Wisconsin's Master Business Administration program.
 Coach Thoms is also the Head Junior Varsity Coach for the men's basketball program at Concordia.

-Nick Sherwood begins his first season at Concordia as an assistant coach to Ricky Yahn.
+Nick Sherwood begins his second season at Concordia as an assistant coach to Ricky Yahn.

 In two seasons as head coach for Rudolf Steiner high School boys basketball, Sherwood led the team to the school’s first Mid-South League Championship, and it’s first ever district championship game.
 Prior to that he was freshman head coach and varsity assistant for the Milan Big Reds.
 Nick led the Milan Big Reds freshman team to a third place finish in the Huron league.